daattali/beautiful-jekyll/personal.md

 ## Volunteering, Activism, Organizing

+- I helped organize a Surveilence Self-Defense Workshop for Activists with TA3M Seattle.
 - I organized and led a protest against Congress's plans to end the Internet's decentralized nature.
 Downtown Seattle, December 2014.
 - I spent a month and a half volunteering full-time on Mota Lava, Vanuatu.
 I was helping communities be more resilient by teaching them to make virgin coconut oil and facilitating business deals.
 I gave various lectures at the local school and helped get paint for the local church.
 - I've volunteered on various organic farms and intentional communities, including the [Awaawaroa Bay Eco Village](https://www.facebook.com/awaawaroabay) and [Wilderland Trust](https://www.facebook.com/WilderlandTrust/), and various other WWOOF and HelpX hosts.